John "Snowy" Cutmore: Activities in Sydney

 Cutmore went 'into smoke' to Sydney in the wake of the Cleary shooting.
 On 23 March 1918 John 'Snowy' Cutmore (alias Nolan) was found to have goods which were "reasonably suspected of being stolen", namely two sets of harness and one kit bag, at a house in Pelican Street, Surry Hills.
 He was subsequently arrested and charged.
 Cutmore was described as being a native of Victoria and "a reputed sly-grog seller and a companion of the worst class of criminals".
 He was granted bail and promptly absconded, after which he probably returned to Melbourne for a brief period.
 On 4 October 1918 a farmer named John Boyd, living at Gore Street, Fitzroy, reported to police that he had been assaulted and robbed outside the Tankerville Arms Hotel in Fitzroy.
 He was robbed of cash amounting to £3.5s and a black felt hat.
 Boyd identified the offenders as "Snowy Cutmore and Paddy Doyle", both of whom were "well known to the Carlton police".
 By December 1918 the police in Sydney had decided to not proceed with the charge against Cutmore relating to the stolen harnesses.

 By mid-December Cutmore had returned to Sydney.
-Late morning on Tuesday, 17 December 1918, a gardener, Ling Sing, of McKeown Street in Maroubra, disturbed two men "in the act of stealing from his hut".
+Late on the morning of Tuesday, 17 December 1918, a gardener, Ling Sing, of McKeown Street in Maroubra, disturbed two men "in the act of stealing from his hut".
 The intruders drew revolvers at the gardener before departing, taking with them a sheath-knife.
 As they were leaving Sing grabbed his own gun and fired after them, with one of the men returning fire.
 Sing reported that he had hit one of the intruders in the thigh.
 The two men were identified as Cutmore (alias Watson or Nolan) and Charles Lyons.